AdobeDocs/analytics.en/help/implement/js-implementation/c-appmeasurement-js/appmeasurement3x-ios.md

 * A Quick Word on the TrackingHelper
 * Implementation

 ### Get the Library

-Visit Measuring and Optimizing Mobile Applications on Developer Connection to download the Android library.
+Visit Measuring and Optimizing Mobile Applications on Developer Connection to download the iOS library.
 After unzipping the download file, you'll have the following software components:

+* ADMS_Measurement.h: The Objective-C header file used for iOS AppMeasurement.
-* admsAppLibrary.jar: Library designed for use with Android devices and simulators.
-Requires Android 2.0 or later.
+* admsAppLibrary.a: a FAT binary containing the library builds for devices (arm7 and arm7x) as well as the simulator (x386/x86_64).
+Requires iOS 4.3 or later.
-* Examples\TrackingHelper.java: Optional class that is designed to keep tracking code separate from your application logic.
+* Examples\TrackingHelper.h, Examples/TrackingHelper.m: Optional class that is designed to keep tracking code separate from your application logic.

 ### Add the Library to your Project

+1. "Launch the Xcode IDE.
+1. Copy the ADMS_AppLibrary folder from the ADMS_AppLibrary-*.DMG you downloaded to your project folder or another location on your drive.
-1. In the Eclipse IDE, right-click on the project name.
+1. Drag and Drop the ADMS_Measurement folder on your Xcode project, and confirm the following settings:

-1. Select Build Path > Add External Archives.
-1. Select `admsAppLibrary.jar`.
+    * Select Copy items into destination group's folder (if needed).
+    * Select Create groups for any added folders.
+    * Select the targets where you want to use AppMeasurement code.

-1. Click Open.
+4. Click Finish.
-1. Right-click the project again, then select Build Path > Configure Build Path.
-1. Click the Order and Export tab.
-1. Ensure that `admsAppLibrary.jar` is selected.

 Your application can import the classes/interfaces from the admsAppLibrary.jar library by using import com.adobe.ADMS.*;